leric2/GROMORA-harmo/documentation/Tb_stdTb.md

 Reminder note for the computation of the brightness temperature and its standard deviation.

 ## Tb
-During a "standard" calibration cycle for GROSOM, we use the following procedure to compute the brightness temperature of the sky.
+During a "standard" calibration cycle for GROMORA, we use the following procedure to compute the brightness temperature of the sky.

 ### Calibration